Graphene Nanoribbon in Sharply Localized Magnetic Fields: Conclusion

 The general case of a bell shape magnetic field normal to the graphene sheet, namely $\vec B(x)= \hat z B_0\sech^2(\mu x)$ was studied, $B_0$ being the strength of the field and $\mu^{-1}$ stands for its range.
 It was shown that the solution space of the corresponding Hamiltonian splits into three regions depending on the sign of $kB_0$ and the energy range, $k$ is the wave vector along the $y$-axis.
 To obtain the reflection and transmission coefficients we used the current density, our results reduce to those obtained for $\delta$-type magnetic field for large values of $\mu$, here we took $\mu=1000$.
 Moreover, the phase shift that characterizes the transmission amplitude is given in terms of the energy and magnetic field.

 Subsequently, we considered the case of an asymmetric double step pseudoscalar potential of the form $W(x)=B_1\left[1-\Theta(x+a)\right]+B_2\Theta(x-a)$.
-After obtaining the general solution of the Dirac equation, we matched the wavefunction at the point $\pm a$ to obtain the reflection and transmissions amplitudes for the negative and positive energy solutions.
+After obtaining the general solution of the Dirac equation, we matched the wavefunction at the points $\pm a$ to obtain the reflection and transmissions amplitudes for the negative and positive energy solutions.
 Different field configuration were considered but the interesting situation obtains when $B_2=-B_1= 0.002$ which enables us to recover the reflection and transmission coefficients for scattering of Dirac fermions by a double step pseudoscalar potential.
-Moreover, for the present potential we studied the corresponding bound states using a graphical solution of the transcendental equations.
+Moreover, for the present potential we studied the corresponding bound states using graphical solution of the transcendental equations.
 We reached the conclusion that there are at most two bound states for even parity and two for old parity solutions.

-Finally a double Gaussian type magnetic field was considered in appendix A where a second order differential equation for spinor components was solved.
+Finally a double Gaussian type magnetic field was considered in appendix A where a second order differential equation for spinor components was solved {analytically}.
 The corresponding general solution was given in terms of the HeunG functions.
-The asymptotic behavior as $x\rightarrow \pm \infty$ of these wavefunctions were studied and enable us to extract the corresponding reflection and transmission coefficients.
+The asymptotic behavior as $x\rightarrow \pm \infty$ of these wavefunctions were {obtained and enabled} us to extract the corresponding reflection and transmission coefficients.